-After the Commission approves the structure of the retail market in the market readiness proceeding SWEPCO-Texas and WTU-SPP will conduct an expanded pilot project for three months beyond the date that QPR approval is received.
+After the Commission approves the structure of the retail market and related readiness issues in the market readiness proceeding SWEPCO-Texas and WTU-SPP will conduct an expanded pilot project for four months beyond the date that QPR approval is received and items (a) – (c) below have been completed.
+SWEPCO will on a daily basis report the progress of the pilot program, including the number of customer switches in each customer class.
 SWEPCO and WTU-SPP will perform the following activities:

 SWEPCO-Texas and WTU-SPP will seek to complete all required retail and wholesale systems prior to beginning the pilot project.